EXPLAINER: What is excited delirium?

 A key question at Chauvin's trial is whether he used reasonable force in pinning Floyd to the pavement for 9 minutes, 29 seconds.
 Police department officials have testified that he did not — that Floyd was under control and that force should have quickly ended.

-Nelson has emphasized Floyd's bigger size compared to Chauvin, and suggested that handcuffs can fail and that people can still be a danger even when handcuffs work.
+Nelson has emphasized Floyd's bigger size compared to Chauvin, and suggested that people can present a danger even when handcuffed, and that handcuffs can fail.

 WHAT DOES SCIENCE SAY ABOUT ‘EXCITED DELIRIUM’?